hansrune/BallValveController/README.md

 - **Water leak sensors and protection**
     - There are inputs to force the valve to the default state as well as the activated state.
 Typically used with a Fibaro water leak detector associates with a Fibaro smart implant so that the valve can be "overruled" without any host controller / home automation being involved.
 Numerous Z-wave and Zigbee devices support this.
 - **1-wire support**
     - This is used to attach DS18B20 temperature sensor if you have a nearby water heater.
-Two imputs are available, but you can also use multiple sensors on one wire
+Two inputs with pull-ups are available, but you can also use multiple sensors on one wire
 - **I2C support**
     - An I2C pin header with power supply is available to use with I2C sensors
-    - ... or you can use the same GPIO pins for any purpose og choise
+    - ... or you can use the same GPIO pins for any other purpose of your choise

 ## Getting started